Project type: Biomass , Solar , Energy Efficiency

 Climate change is now being felt by everyone.
 In order to curb these rising temperatures, we need to get away from heating oil and natural gas as well as petrol and diesel.
 The Migros Cooperatives receive support from this subsidy programme to expedite the conversion of their heating systems to renewable heat sources or district heating.

 The programme is open to all members of the Migros Group which are paying into the M-climate fund “Topf 2 Lenkung” and fulfilling the eligibility criteria in the application form.
 Interested parties can register their projects via the application form and thus apply for a subsidy to replace a fossil-fuel-based system with a renewable heat generation one.

-New projects can be included in the funding programme until mid-2023.
+New projects can be included in the funding programme until mid-2024.
 The one-off subsidy is paid after the heat generation system has been commissioned and is calculated on the basis of the expected reduction in greenhouse gas emissions.
+The subsidy amounts to CHF 60 per t CO₂ which is expected to be saved over 15 years or over the duration of the lease (max.
+15 a).
 Further information on the process flow and funding conditions can be found in the directions.